SamBell2/SamBell2.github.io/src/index.md

 ## My Skills

 ### **Technical Skills**
-- **Programming**: I know how to program in many languages (e.g. C, PHP, and Go, to name a few), but my strongest are Python, Java and HTML/CSS.
+- **Programming**: I know how to program in many languages (e.g. C, HTML/CSS, and Go, to name a few), but my strongest are Python and Java.
-- **Electronics**: Soldering, PCB Design (KiCad)
+- **Electronics**: Soldering, PCB Design (KiCad), and simply being able to work out how stuff should work.
 - **Tools**: Git, Raspberry Pi, CAD (Autodesk Inventor & OpenSCAD)
+- **Systems**: I understand how systems like Linux work due to me constantly changing, fixing and improving it on my own computer.

 ### **Soft Skills**
-- Problem Solving - I have come across many challenges across these projects and have solved almost all of them.
+- **Problem Solving** - I have come across many challenges over my 5 years of making, and seeing as my family and friends aren't interested in coding or making, I have to solve everything myself using the internet, magazines and books.
+This has made me pretty good at problem solving.
-- Curiosity - I have always wanted to know how things work, and I usually find this out by making it (e.g. [QR code generator](programming/qr_code_generator.md))
+- **Curiosity** - I have always wanted to know how things work, and I usually find this out by making it (e.g. my [QR code generator](programming/qr_code_generator.md))
-- Resilience - I just refuse to give up, even if a problem takes me years to solve, such as the [Light Fantastic](digital_making/light_fantastic.md)
+- **Resilience** - I just refuse to give up, even if a problem takes me years to solve!
+I started many of my projects (such as the [Light Fantastic](digital_making/light_fantastic.md)) when I was younger and didn't have enough knowledge, skills or experience, but I kept coming back to them until I managed to finish them.

 ---

 ## Recent Achievements
 - **British champion** in an international robotics competition
-- **Finalist** in [Cyber Switchup 2023](https://cyberswitchup.net/){target="_blank" rel="noopener"}
+- **Finalist** in [Cyber Switchup 2023](https://cyberswitchup.net/){target="_blank" rel="noopener"} (I missed this year's deadline)
 - Predicted **Grade 9** in GCSE Computer Science

 ---